Reesist/reesist/README.md

 We will Reesist!

-**Smartnodes > Resistors**
+**Smartnodes > Reesistorodes**
 ------------------------

-Due to the importance and services provided by Smartnodes their naming will be changed to "Resistors".
+Due to the importance and services provided by Smartnodes their naming will be changed to "Reesistorodes".

 We will Reesist!